Jrm55/Furniture-Reformers/README.md

 ![Furniture Reformers Demo Screenshot]()

-We created an app that tackles the issue of improper furniture disposal and limited access to affordable furniture options within our community.
-It leverages generative AI to create a user-friendly website that empowers individuals to make informed decisions regarding their furniture.
+We developed an app to address the problems of inappropriate furniture disposal and the restricted availability of reasonably priced furniture alternatives in our neighborhood.
+It makes use of generative AI to produce an approachable website that enables people to choose their furniture with knowledge.

 ## See Our Demo Video
 [![Watch the Video Here!](https://drive.google.com/file/d/1BiVBFlzwB0kOph3e-5gnT_ceU3WG9_6s/view?usp=sharing)